 Cost-Effective: The lessons are easily accessible to learners at a low cost.

 Customization of Training: It allows teachers to create customized lessons for training learners.

-Student-centred Learning: Students participate in the learning process, which makes it easy to gain and retain knowledge.
+Student-centered Learning: Students participate in the learning process, which makes it easy to gain and retain knowledge.
 With this method, knowledge acquisition becomes a practical process.

-Result Oriented: Lessons focus on achieving results without interference from unnecessary distractions.
+Result-oriented: Lessons focus on achieving results without interference from unnecessary distractions.

-Consistent Approach: Teachers can use the same instructional material repeatedly, and yet maintain originality in the teaching-learning process.
+Consistent Approach: Teachers can use the same instructional material repeatedly and yet maintain originality in the teaching-learning process.

 Quality: The quality of the instructional material can differ if it is not produced by expert instructional designers.

 Requires Adequate Training: Teachers require adequate training to use and operate the new technology.